swiftlang/swift-evolution/proposals/NNNN-property-delegates.md

 There are a few issues here.
-First, a single protocol `PropertyDelegate` cannot handle all of the variants of `value` that are implied by the section 'Mutability of properties with delegates'_, because we'd need to cope with `mutating get` as well as `set` and `nonmutating set`.
+First, a single protocol `PropertyDelegate` cannot handle all of the variants of `value` that are implied by the section on mutability of properties with delegates, because we'd need to cope with `mutating get` as well as `set` and `nonmutating set`.
 Moreover, protocols don't support optional requirements, like `init(initialValue:)` (which also has two